gokrish/ITServices_consultancy/VERCEL_DEPLOYMENT.md

    - Look for error logs

 ### Common Issues

+**"Pages show but content is empty/missing"**
+- ✅ Check `/api/health` endpoint - if database is disconnected, that's the issue
+- ✅ Verify DATABASE_URL uses port **6543** with **?pgbouncer=true**
+- ✅ Check Vercel function logs for database errors
+- ✅ Verify your Supabase database has data (run `npm run seed` locally first)

+**"Contact form: Failed to send message"**
+- ✅ Verify RESEND_API_KEY in Vercel is valid (should start with `re_`)
+- ✅ Get a new API key from https://resend.com/api-keys if needed
+- ✅ Check EMAIL_FROM domain is verified in Resend dashboard
+- ✅ Look at Vercel function logs for the actual error

 **Database Connection Failed**
 - ✅ Verify DATABASE_URL uses port **6543** with **?pgbouncer=true**